phu0ngng/nccl/doc/source/nccl1.rst

 In addition, NCCL 2.x also requires the usage of the “Group API” when a single thread manages NCCL calls for multiple GPUs.

-The following list summarizes the changes that may be required in usage of NCCL API when using an application has a single thread that manages NCCL calls for multiple GPUs, and is ported from NCCL 1.x to 2.x:
+The following list summarizes the changes that may be required in usage of NCCL API when using an application that has a single thread that manages NCCL calls for multiple GPUs, and is ported from NCCL 1.x to 2.x:

 Initialization